fitolobo/RCAM-Ensemble-Classifier/README.md

 from AMEnsemble import CvECNN, CvICNN, HardRCNN_Ensemble
 ```

-Analogously to the usage of sklearn models we can fit and predict.
+Analogously to the usage of sklearn models, we can fit and predict.
 Firstly, we choose the base estimators
 of the ensemble.
 For example:

 ```Python